Degrees and Certifications:

 My goal is to ensure that all children are healthy, happy and safe, so they may learn as much as they can be without being in the school house.
 Our counselor and social worker will be teaching the 2 nd Step Program, which focuses on the emotional, social and academic aspects of the child.
 This has been my philosophy since I began my career teaching with in 1994.
 I also facilitated professional development and parent workshops.
 I then worked in Caroline County for twelve years as a teacher and administrator, continuing to reach and teach student leaders on the middle school level.
 My last three years have been at John B. Cary Elementary in Richmond, Virginia, before transitioning to Fairfield Court Elementary.
 But my greatest achievement comes not professionally, but personally, as I am the mother of two grown sons, Joshua and Caleb, who have carved their own path in the world as young black men.
 People often say I treat all children in my school as if they were my own.
 Please know I will work tirelessly to ensure all your children have the best possible experiences while at Fairfield Court Elementary.

 Once again, I am so thankful to have the opportunity to bring all that I have experienced and learned with me to your wonderful community.
 We look forward to getting to know you and your children.
-We are working to ensure a smooth transition and opening on September 8th.

 Our theme for this year is #MissionPossible.